Anti-Bot

 What Is a DOM Honeypot?

 A DOM honeypot is an invisible form field or link that humans never see but bots fill in or click.
-The moment you interact with it, the site…
+The DOM (Document Object Model) is the li…

 What Is Fingerprint Lie Detection?